 - Read and re-read your child’s favorite books, while also introducing her to new favorites.
 Longer books, funny books, rhyming books are favorites as well as books about going to school and making friends.

 - Follow the words in books with your finger, so that your child can “see” the rhythm of the words, as well as hear them.

-- Let your child choose what books they want to read and let them retell the story to you in their own words.
+- Let your child choose what books he wants to read and let him retell the story to you in his own words.